-Krzyston said, "I witnessed flooding within the Village, stemming from Steele Brook, on two occasions.
-Two important bridges were almost completely blocked with woody debris that had eroded from the riverbank.
+"I witnessed flooding within the Village, stemming from Steele Brook, on two occasions," Krzyston says.
+"Two important bridges were almost completely blocked with woody debris that had eroded from the riverbank.
 Floodwater jumped the banks, flowed down main street, and entered residential, businesses, and municipal properties.
 Municipal workers and local businesses took emergency action, using heavy equipment to remove the woody debris that was blocking the bridges.
 This action allowed Steele Brook to pass under the bridges and water levels to subside back within the river's banks."

-In order to restore the streambank to reduce flooding and improve water quality, several agencies collaborated including the Army Corps, the New York State Department of Environmental Conservation, the New York City Department of Environmental Protection, the Village of Delhi and Delhi's Joint Flood Mitigation Committee, the Delaware County Department of Watershed Affairs, and the Delaware County Soil and Water Conservation District.
+In order to restore the streambank to reduce flooding and improve water quality, several agencies were in on the collaboration efforts, including the Army Corps, the New York State Department of Environmental Conservation, the New York City Department of Environmental Protection, the Village of Delhi and Delhi's Joint Flood Mitigation Committee, the Delaware County Department of Watershed Affairs, and the Delaware County Soil and Water Conservation District.